 1. Program Overview

-The GSG Travel Grants Program provides partial reimbursement for expenses incurred by graduate students traveling to conferences that are related to the student’s major field of study.
+The GSG Conference Grants Program provides reimbursement for expenses incurred by graduate students attending conferences that are related to the student’s major field of study.
 The goal of the program is to help graduate students disseminate knowledge generated at USC and to increase the presence of the USC brand in the academic conference world.

-The program is intended to be a last-resort source of funding for students who have not been able to obtain travel funding from other sources (for example, their programs, advisors or the conference organizers) or who have obtained funding that did not cover their full travel expenses.
+The program is intended to be a last-resort source of funding for students who have not been able to obtain conference funding from other sources (for example, their programs, advisors, the conference organizers, fellowships, scholarships) or who have obtained funding that did not cover their full conference expenses.

 - The Applicant must be a registered graduate student of USC at the time of the conference.

-- The Applicant must have paid the Student Programming Fee.
+- The Applicant must have paid the Student Services Fee (Fall 2020).